opendaylight/odltools/README.rst

 A tool to troubleshoot the NetVirt OpenDaylight OpenStack integration.

-The tool can get mdsal model dumps, openvswitch flow dumps and extracting dumps from CSIT output.xml files.
+The tool can fetch mdsal model dumps, openvswitch flow dumps and extract dumps from CSIT output.xml files.

-odltool's documentation can be found at `Read The Docs - TBD <http://odltools.readthedocs.org>`_.
+odltool's documentation can be found at `Read The Docs <http://odltools.readthedocs.org>`_.

 Requirements
 ------------